arthur5120/real-time-chat-app/--todo-list.md

 # Create log to show message changing history.
 # When first starting the server, it takes too long to load the page.
 # Chat starts flicking when reaching a certain number of messages.
+# Maybe make some messages and user names only show if clicking on them.
+# Add a message to the user case there are not messages in the current chat room.
+# Add a context menu to show interactions with a individual given message as well.

 // Done yesterday

-Create socket list of duplicated users set to logout on the socket.
-Update the handleBeforeUnload event to send the logout reason to the socket.
-Modify session handling for inactivity to identify duplicate sessions and prevent status change due to auto-logout.
+Change user list socket events to only send updates to whoever requests them instead of broadcasting them to every user.

 // Done today

-Change user list socket events to only send updates to whoever requests them instead of broadcasting them to every user.
+Implement feature to log message changes throughout the session.
+Create component for the history of message changes.
+Add a toggle button to switch between showing messages or their log